chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 ### Hacking actual buildings

-That is fun (although NFC support in phones on the wild is hit-and-miss, at least here in Canada).
-Anyway, The low-frequency T5577 RFID chip allows some other types of interesting applications, and the one I **really** wanted was to get rid of my building's access fob.
+The URL sending thing was fun (although NFC support in phones on the wild is hit-and-miss, at least here in Canada), but the other part of the dual chip (the low-frequency T5577) allows some other interesting applications, including the one I **really** wanted: getting rid of building access "fobs".

-My kit came with the [Proxmark 3 Easy](https://www.proxmark.com/proxmark-3-hardware/proxmark-3-easy).
-The board is a somwewhat outdated member of the [Proxmark platform of open-source RFID hacking tools](https://en.wikipedia.org/wiki/Proxmark3), but very useful nonetheless for reading, writing and cracking several typesof RFID tags.
+Contrary to the NTAG216 (which can be programmed with any smartphone with NFC), specialized hardware is needed to read the fobs and write them on the T5577.
+My kit came with the [Proxmark 3 Easy](https://www.proxmark.com/proxmark-3-hardware/proxmark-3-easy), a somwewhat outdated member of the [Proxmark platform of open-source RFID hacking tools](https://en.wikipedia.org/wiki/Proxmark3), but very useful nonetheless for reading, writing and cracking several types of RFID devices.

 ![Proxmark3 Easy](/img/2022/02/proxmark3.jpg){: .center }

 Using it requires a client on your computer and a matching firmware on the board.
-There are several builds of those around, and my board came with ["Iceman"](https://github.com/RfidResearchGroup/proxmark3), one of the most feature-complete, but in a really old version, so I first had to update it, which requires building the client and firmware.
-Here is how I did it:
+There are several builds of those around - my board came with an old version of ["Iceman"](https://github.com/RfidResearchGroup/proxmark3), one of the most feature-complete builds, but in a really old version.
+Updating it requires downloading and compiling the client and firmware as a set.
+Here is how I did that:

 ```bash
 git clone https://github.com/RfidResearchGroup/proxmark3